Hire in China

 Employers are not required to furnish an employee handbook.
 However, it is recommended to furnish one in case a legal dispute is to arise.
 The burden of proof falls onto the employer.
 Both employers and employees need to register work rules with the government.

-The retirement age in China is 60 for male workers, 55 for female white-collar workers and 50 for female blue-collar workers.
+60 for male workers.
+55 for female white-collar workers and 50 for female blue-collar workers.

 By law, the following probation periods are set in China:

 - For employment terms of more than three months but less than one year: probation of no more than one month